-An interactive or media element has been excluded from this version of the text.
-You can view it online here:
+An interactive H5P element has been excluded from this version of the text.
+You can view it online

 This activity meets the same objectives as above, but just in a different format.
 Feel free to do this one instead or do it before creating the visual model above.